-This indoor lazy river for swimmers is short but sweet since it ends in a powerful whirlpool you have to kick to get out of.
+This indoor lazy river for swimmers that requires no swimming is short but sweet as it ends in a powerful whirlpool that you have to kick to get out.

-This may not be Las Vegas longest lazy river, but it’s got a decent stretch at an eighth of a mile (660 feet).
+It may not be the longest lazy river in Las Vegas, but it's got a nice extension at an eighth of a mile (660 feet).
 And its other features make it a winner.

 In the midst of this epic waterpark is a slow and relaxing 1,200-foot lazy river, called the Roundabout River.